kparani/Multi-Camera-Automated-Imaging-Pipeline-Raspberry-Pi/README.md

 - 8x Arducam IMX519 16MP Autofocus Camera Modules
 - Stepper motor (GPIO controlled, 240,000 steps/rev)
 - Direct ethernet connection between Pis
-- Digital display connecetd to one of the raspberry pi.
+- Digital display connected to one of the raspberry pi.

 **How it works:**
 1. Run `scan.py -n 5` on the controller Pi